Chrotesque/ci-portfolio-project-2/README.md

 - The sleep function used in my javascript file came from <a href="https://www.sitepoint.com/delay-sleep-pause-wait/" target="_blank">this article</a>

 ## Readme
-- I copied various portions of my previously created <a href="https://github.com/Chrotesque/ci-portfolio-project-1/blob/main/README.md" target="_blank">my previously created README</a> for my milestone project 1
+- I copied various portions of <a href="https://github.com/Chrotesque/ci-portfolio-project-1/blob/main/README.md" target="_blank">my previously created README</a> for my milestone project 1
-- I took inspiration from <a href="https://github.com/code-institute-solutions/samplereadme" target="_blank">the SampleReadme from Code Institute</a>.
+- I took inspiration from <a href="https://github.com/code-institute-solutions/samplereadme" target="_blank">the SampleReadme</a> from Code Institute.

 <br>